VERIFAI: Traceability and Verification of natural-language requirements

 Our overall goal of the project is to provide support for the automatic generation of the formal specifications, and the traceability of the requirements from the initial software design stage through the systems implementation and verification.
 In this way we can ensure that when a system is implemented, we not only build the correct system, but we also build the system correctly.
 In addition, if an error occurs in the expected behaviour of the system, we can trace to where and when the source of the violation occurs.
 Approaches which will be explored as part of this project include Natural Language Processing, use of ontologies to describe the software systems domain, reuse of existing software artefacts from similar systems (e.g. through similarity –based), and large language models to identify and declare the specification as well as use of artificial intelligence to guide the process.

-The research delivered following items during the course of the project:
+The research delivered following items (in descending order) during the course of the project:

 Challenges and Prospects Presented at OVERLAY at ECAI 2025 (28th European Conference on Artificial Intelligence).
 It reported: